Illustration of revived marketing techniques achieving strong results, blending traditional strategies with modern innovations

 Further, 70% of that mail volume was personalized, as brands sought to connect with new buyers who suddenly found themselves home-bound.

-Direct mail marketing: A fresh look at a traditional channel
+Reviving Traditional Marketing: A fresh look at a traditional channel

 Since March 2020, screen time across all demographics has markedly increased — by some accounts as much as 50% — as Zoom meetings, online learning and Netflix binges became the norm.
 To recharge, many consumers turned to cooking, baking, knitting…and going through their mail.